MOSES-do/myappsample/note.md

 /////////////////////
 .GITIGNORE
-This is used to hide files
+This is used to hide files and folders.

+///////////////////////
+BRANCH
+This is created to enable us work on the same project but dupklicating it to make changes in a branch without affecting the master branch.

+created using:
+git branch - followed by branch name.